jcksnvllxr80/Learn-Coding/Days/Day 3 🔄️ Loops.md

 ```

 Run it.
-Ask:

-> “What if we wanted 100 claps?
-That would take forever to type!”
+What if you wanted 100 claps?
+That would take forever to type!

 ---